Worship at Our Church – What You Can Expect

 The “Word” portion of our service – centered around Bible readings and preaching – is open to anyone wishing to join us.
 Even if people are not confessing Christians, are not sure about what they believe, or are just curious to see how we do things, the door is open and everyone is welcome to come and listen respectfully to the Gospel of Christ we’re here to share.

-The “Sacrament” portion of the service – focusing on the liturgy and distribution of Holy Communion – is given to those who have been instructed in the Christian faith, have come to profess the teachings of our church, and have confessed their convictions publicly (usually in the Rite of Confirmation).
+The “Sacrament” portion of the service – focusing on the liturgy and distribution of Holy Communion – is given to those instructed in the Christian faith, and who have confessed publicly the teachings of our church publicly (usually in the Rite of Confirmation or an adult Baptism).
 As a result, we invite those who are from our church family (or who are visiting from one of our sister churches) to receive the Lord’s body and blood at the altar.

 For the early Christians, participation in the Holy Communion was an expression of their oneness in faith and teaching.
-We still honour this practice.
+We still affirm this practice.
 Thus, we ask visitors from outside our fellowship to refrain from communing until they have consulted with one of our pastors.
+Baptized Christians from outside the fellowship of our churches are welcome to approach the altar, kneel beside the communicants, and cross their arms over the chest as a signal that they wish to receive a baptismal blessing.
 If people have no church home in the area and wish to be instructed in the faith of our church, the pastors will be happy to arrange this with you.
-If others around you follow the ushers’ directions and go forward to receive Communion, you can remain in your seat and pray silently … or join in one of the “distribution hymns” being sung by worshipers in the pews while others are communing.

 Little Cards in the Pew Racks

-Inserted in the pew pockets in front of you are small cards that serve two purposes.
+Inserted in pew racks in front of you are small cards that serve two purposes.
 On one side (where it reads “Dear Visitors”) you’re encouraged to fill it out, and also to indicate whether you might be interested in having one of our pastors contact you, or if you are considering becoming a member of our church family and have questions.
-You can place this card in the offering plate at the time the gifts are gathered.
+You can place this card in one of the offering plates; these are on a stand at the front of the church or on a table in the narthex (vestibule) entryway.

 On the other side, there’s a “Registration for Holy Communion,” intended for use by our members, or for visitors who have spoken with a pastor before coming forward for communion.
 If you’re using the card to register for attendance at communion, you can hand it to an usher at the point where you go forward for the actual distribution of Holy Communion.